 Children’s eyes light up when they see the huge fire engines at the Berlin Fire Service Museum.
 You can go one better and make your child really happy with a (virtual, of course) call-out in the Florimobil emergency vehicle.

 Imagination is childhood’s elixir – and the Morgenstern Theatre in Friedenau stages imaginative classic and modern plays for children.
 Another highlight for children are the craft workshops at the Grashüpfer puppet theatre in Treptow, where they can make masks and finger puppets.
+Here you can find more children's theatres.

 Let your own and your children’s creativity run free at the Paint Your Style ceramic workshop.
 For new parents, there is the fantastic opportunity to imprint baby footprints on plates and cups.
 At the Klax creative workshop on Schönhauser Allee, children and adults alike can take part in pottery and drawing courses and spend Saturdays making things together as a family.
 Another tip is the FEZ KREATIVHAUS, where children have fun in workshops ranging from music and dance to art and crafts.